centre-for-language-evolution/simlang2021/simlang_lab_wk2.md

 All the coding for this course will be done using interactive Python notebooks, which allow us to combine text and code in a single document.
 The interactive Python notebooks work using a "Jupyter Server".
 The University of Edinburgh provides one that you can log into, and we will be accessing it **via Learn**.
 To do that:

-1. Go to the Simulating Language page on Learning
+1. Go to the Simulating Language page on [Learn](http://www.learn.ed.ac.uk/)
 2. Click on the 'Course Materials' tab on the left
 3. Click on the **Notable** link at the bottom (If you're logged into Learn already, you can try [this link](https://www.learn.ed.ac.uk/webapps/osc-BasicLTI-BB5d1b15b77a8ac/tool.jsp?course_id=_79953_1&content_id=_5614494_1) to go there directly).
 4. Once you've logged on to the noteable service you may have to either "reconnect" or "start" your server (if there is a list of options available, stay with "Standard Notebook (Python 3)").